Voltar Wolfdog.org forum > English > Upbringing & character

 About socialization, when I got him at 60 days he was already very self confident and curious, so I didn't have much problem.
 He did go through a phase (around 7 to 12 months) when he was less confident and more guarded, but never "fearful", and this phase didn't last long.
 What I noticed about him, which is something that helped me a lot, is that if he encounters something new he never saw before he is "cautious", but he takes him about 10 seconds to decide that strange thing is not a danger and he relaxes quickly... also, if something or someone suddenly scares him or even hurts him or something "traumatic" happens, he will not bear any psychological "scar" or hard feelings, he recovers pretty quickly from such incidents and he quickly forgets about them.
 I guess this reduced the impact of any mistakes I may have made while socializing him during his growth.

-Fede86 jest offline Reply With Quote
+Fede86 está offline Responder com Quote

 michaelundinaeichhorn